simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``contexts/guard-size`` **Default** 1 page in most case (0 pages on Windows or with MC)

-A stack guard page is usually used which prevents the stack of a given actor from overflowing on another stack.
+Unless you use the threads context factory (see :ref:`cfg=contexts/factory`), a stack guard page is usually used which prevents the stack of a given actor from overflowing on another stack.
 But the performance impact may become prohibitive when the amount of actors increases.
 The option ``contexts/guard-size`` is the number of stack guard pages used.
-By setting it to 0, no guard pages will be used: in this case, you should avoid using small stacks (with :ref:`contexts/stack-size
-<cfg=contexts/stack-size>`) as the stack will silently overflow on
-other parts of the memory.
+By setting it to 0, no guard pages will be used: in this case, you should avoid using small stacks (with :ref:`contexts/stack-size <cfg=contexts/stack-size>`) as the stack will silently overflow on other parts of the memory.

 When no stack guard page is created, stacks may then silently overflow on other parts of the memory if their size is too small for the